 During the months ahead, this allegation is never substantiated, nor is it retracted.
 It is a lie.
 Neither the school nor I realise it at this point, but they have just provided me with the reason why our complaint can never be settled.

 At the end of the meeting, I present them with another written complaint..
-I make the comments made by the ballet teacher (I love you and Why are you scared of me.) part of the formal process.
+I make the comments made by the ballet teacher (I love you and Why are you scared of me? and so is your mother happy, now?.) part of the formal process.
 We are also told at the end of the meeting that our son is sick.
-He has a heavy cold and the nurse wants him to be sent home.
+He has a heavy cold and the medical member of staff wants him to be sent home.
 It is a bit awkward because we hadn't actually told him that we were coming into school for the meeting.
 He has a brief meeting with the member of staff who had been the ‘scribe’ in order to discuss details of a teacher telling a student he loves him.
-I have to stop this meeting because she doesn't stick to questions covering the subjects we had agreed on before bringing him in.
-We then bring him home.
+I have to stop this meeting because she doesn't stick to questions covering the subjects we had agreed to before bringing him in.
+We then all return home.